 |똑똑하다||똑똑하||to be smart|

-Now let’s turn these into adjectives that can be used to describe an upcoming noun.
+Now let’s turn these into modifiers.
 We’ll have to learn 3 versions: Present tense, past tense, and future tense.

-If the verb root ends in a consonant, add 은 and place it before the noun you wish to describe.
-If the verb root ends in a vowel, tack a ㄴ to that last syllable and place it before the noun you wish to describe.
+If the verb/adjective root ends in a consonant, add 은 and place it before the noun you wish to describe.
+If the root ends in a vowel, tack a ㄴ to that last syllable and place it before the noun you wish to describe.
 Simple as that.

 But let me quickly explain one other thing before we look at our examples, so you aren’t confused.
 In English we place determiners (words that indicate possession) before adjectives in a sentence.
 “This good song” “My orange cat”.
-In Korean, determiners come after: “Good this song.”
+In Korean, determiners come after modifiers: “Good this song.”
 “Orange my cat”.

 With that in mind, let’s convert the verbs in our four example sentences into past-tense adjectives.
 These sentences are going to sound extremely clunky in English, but they’ll give you a good sense for the meaning.